Uniquely Qualified Sarasota Divorce Attorney

 Floridians can achieve an uncontested divorce in as little as 20 days after filing the Petition.
 However, when a contested divorce goes to trial, the process can last many months up to a couple of years before the court can issue a final decree.

-Contact a uniquely qualified divorce lawyer in Sarasota
+Contact a divorce lawyer in Sarasota

 Sessums Law Group, P.A. represents Sarasota clients in uncontested and contested divorces.
 Please call 813-435-5058 or contact us online to schedule an appointment at our Main Street office.
 We also have locations in Lakeland, Sebring and Tampa.